Carry speed with no pedals

 Trail map on Trailforks ap: Link Here

 The Mt.
-Sabattis Mountain Bike Trails network has 2.67 miles of singletrack on nearly 70 acres of land.
-With four trails and a spur, they may be short, but the trails offer a great variety of rides, from wider bench cut trails with rollers, berms, and plenty of flow.
+Sabattis Mountain Bike Trails network has 5.5k/3.4 miles of single-track on nearly 70 acres of land.
+With trails and a spur, they may be short, but the trails offer a great variety of rides, from wider bench cut trails with rollers, berms, and plenty of flow.

 Trails include a climbing trail, an easy, family-friendly trail, intermediate and a technical expert trail which will have riders coming back for more.

-Wilderness Property Management built the trails in 2021 and added 2k in 2022, and they refine them regularly to keep fans coming back.
+Wilderness Property Management built the trails over four years and they refine them regularly to keep fans coming back.

 Difficulty: Trails for all experience levels